KieronQuinn/PixelLauncherMods/README.md

 [![Pixel Launcher Mods](https://i.imgur.com/gWgE6Hzl.png)](https://i.imgur.com/gWgE6Hz.png)

-Pixel Launcher Mods is a **root** app that enables you to add a number of features to the stock Pixel Launcher, without needing Xposed.
+Pixel Launcher Mods is a **root** app for Android 12+ that enables you to add a number of features to the stock Pixel Launcher, without needing Xposed.

 - Custom icons, including icon packs, adaptive icon packs and Lawnicons